sylmarien/openstack-install-notes/Nova.md

 ## Overview

 This file contains notes on the install procedure for the Nova module of OpenStack.
-***Important note: This document currently describe a very generic configuration, it should be adapted to describe the configuration that we will actually deploy.
-(Will be done as soon as we know more about this configuration)***

 ## Install on the nodes